Let's Read the Art of Computer Programming

 Optimizing compilers are dead

-A reason to learn this material is given by DJ Bernstein's talk a few years ago about the death of optimizing compilers, see these slides where at the end Knuth describes how hand coded assembly will always be faster than the best optimizing compilers.
+Another reason to learn this material is given by DJ Bernstein's talk a few years ago about the death of optimizing compilers, see these slides where at the end Knuth describes how hand coded assembly will always be faster than the best optimizing compilers.

 Prereq: Assembly